 In Transmetropolitan Spider Jerusalem has this with many people - as the story progresses all traits he shares with Yelena become more apparent, despite how different they seem at first, he quickly finds he shares the same good intentions with her father, even through socially they behave like polar opposites, and many of his rants are dangerously close to Smiler's infamous speech about hating people.

 From Incredible Hercules, Ares cannot figure out why people love Hercules considering the latter causes nearly as much death and destruction as Ares.
-Hercules claims people can see themselves in him sense Hercules sees himself and acts more like a normal, flawed man instead of a god or person aspiring for greatness.
+Hercules claims people can see themselves in him since Hercules sees himself and acts more like a normal, flawed man instead of a god or person aspiring for greatness.
 That and while both love to fight Hercules generally knows when to reign it in while Ares does not care who he fights or how far he goes.

 Ares tries to pull the same with War Machine claiming that both of them are Blood Knights who use war as a medium to satisfy their bloodlust since it is the only means they can fight and been seen as heroes instead of monsters.
 Rhodey disagrees arguing he does what he does to try and prevent wars compared to Ares who willingly starts them for fun.

-Transformers: Robots In Disguise: Prowl was fused with the Constructicons, and they all got a look at each others minds.
+Transformers: Robots in Disguise: Prowl was fused with the Constructicons, and they all got a look at each others minds.
 He calls them some of the most vile Decepticons ever, they in turn really like him because of all of his devious ideas.
 Prowl isn't happy that they keep following him around and complimenting him.

 Transformers Dark Cybertron: The Autobots and Decepticons have an Enemy Mine situation to stop Shockwave and all of his machinations.
 When there's a lull in the fighting, the bots and cons proceed to go to a bar get drunk and sing old Cybertronian songs.